Experience-based Leadership Training

 > Negotiating for Career Success — News flash – the people we work with are not mind readers.
 They don’t know what we want or even need to do our jobs unless we tell them.
 Whether it’s access to resources, information, or other career support, a leader needs to know when and how to get what he or she needs to advance.
 Knowing what is an appropriate ask and how to get to “yes” is an important skill to cultivate.

-> Making Meetings Matter as a Leader and Participant — People can spend 25% to 35% of their workweek in meetings.
+> Mastering Gourmet Meetings — People can spend 25% to 35% of their workweek in meetings.
 Accordingly, career success can be significantly impacted by how effective a person is in meetings, both live and virtual.
 We utilize a gourmet meal as an analogy to help you understand how to plan, execute, and follow up on a meeting.
 Using the shared strategies, you can reduce the time spent in meetings, have more focused discussions, and increase productive outcomes from their meetings.
-We share how you can maximize your impact in achieving meeting objectives whether they are leading or just attending a meeting.
-We share tips on how to adapt effectively to videoconferencing in lieu of live meetings.
+We share how you can maximize your impact in achieving meeting objectives whether you are leading or just attending a meeting.

 > Finding and Using a Mentor Effectively — Employees are 20% more likely to be promoted if they have a mentor.
-Even more important is having a personal board of directors to help guide their career.
-The ultimate goal should be finding sponsors who provide opportunities and support for risk taking.
+Even more important is having a personal board of directors to help guide their careers.
+The ultimate goal should be finding sponsors who provide opportunities and support for risk-taking.
 We will explore how to identify and cultivate mentor relationships and a meaningful personal board.
-If working remotely, professionals must find new ways to find and connect with mentors.
+We address how to overcome the challenges of accessing mentors caused by working remotely.